GauthamYerroju/ship-showdown-pyglet/README.md

 # Ship Showdown

-This is a 2 player game where players try to shoot each other down.
-Their control on their ship and their timing while firing shots determines victory or defeat.
+This is a simple two player game made using the pyglet game library.
+Two players control two ships (and two halves of the keyboard) and try to shoot each other.
+The first one to lose all health loses.

+I made this as a start-to-finish game to demonstrate everything I have learned about gamedev using pyglet (including the game loop, resource management, collision detection, game states).

+## Notes

 1. Python is required to run the game.
 2. To start the game, run "Ship Showdown.py".